Scissor Sisters (convicted killers): Farah Swaleh Noor

 Farah Swaleh Noor was 40 years old at the time of his death.
 He arrived in Ireland in December 1996, claiming to be a Somali called "Sheilila Salim" whose family had been killed in Mogadishu during the Somali Civil War.
 Subsequent investigations revealed that he was in fact a Kenyan and that his family was still alive.
 The Department of Justice, Equality and Law Reform ordered that he be deported but he appealed and was granted Irish citizenship in March 1999 because he had become the father of an Irish-born child.
 He had four previous convictions for offences including intoxication, threatening and abusive behaviour and assault.
 In 1997, he raped a mentally disabled 16-year-old Chinese girl.
 She later gave birth to a son.
-Two other women had children by him and both described having been raped by him.
+Two other women had children by him and both claimed at the Mulhalls’ trial of having been raped by him.
 Noor had faced eight charges of disorder and assault, one involving a sexual assault in which a knife was found at the scene by gardaí.
 He was convicted on three occasions but never served time in jail.
 Gardaí described him as being particularly violent towards women.